About the Orchestra

-With the help of public funds from the New York State Council on the Arts and in-kind support from SUNY Potsdam and The Crane School of Music, the Orchestra has performed over 230 concerts.
-The Orchestra is proud to have educated and entertained thousands of people in Northern New York, the Adirondacks, Ontario and beyond.
-Over the past two decades, the Orchestra has featured many internationally renowned soloists including Tony Bennet, Marc O’Connor, Richard Stoltzman, Igor Kipnis, Jon Manasse, Claude Delangle, Alan Vizutti, Jaime Laredo.
+With generous funding from the New York State Council on the Arts, Northern New York Community Foundation, and in-kind support from SUNY Potsdam and The Crane School of Music, the Orchestra has performed more than 400 concerts in 35 years.
+ONNY is proud to have educated and entertained thousands of people by featuring such internationally renowned soloists as Anthony McGill, Tony Bennet, Marc O’Connor, Richard Stoltzman, Igor Kipnis, Jon Manasse, Claude Delangle, Alan Vizutti, and Jaime Laredo.

 ONNY consists of approximately seventy professional musicians from New York State, Canada, and New England, along with several faculty and a few exceptionally talented student apprentices from The Crane School of Music.
 Many ONNY musicians have performed with the Montreal Symphony, Toronto Symphony, National Arts Centre Orchestra, the Buffalo, Rochester, and Syracuse Symphonies, and other major orchestras around the world.